Looking for fun things to do in Boston during February vacation week with your kids and teens?

 More about where to ice skate in Boston

-21. Have Fun at the Children's Winter Festival & Winter Camp on Boston Common
+22. Have Fun at the Children's Winter Camp & Winter Festival on Boston Common 2025

-A fun Winter Camp for kids sponsored by the Highland Street Foundation takes place on Boston Common throughout school vacation week with free ice skating (including rentals) and lots of other fantastic activities each day.
+A fun Winter Camp for kids sponsored by the Highland Street Foundation takes place at Boston Common and other locations (mostly but not all in the Boston vicinity) throughout school vacation week with free ice skating (including rentals) and lots of other fantastic activities each day.

-A huge assortment of free fun activities awaits you on Boston Common from 11am - 2pm on Thursday, February 18 when the Children's Winter Festival brings 45 foot long Toboggan Tunnel mountain adventure (like 2 long slides), a 3-car trackless train, and logs of hands-on games to the nation's oldest public park.
+A huge assortment of free fun activities awaits you on Boston Common when the Children's Winter Festival brings and assortment of activities, adventures, and games to the nation's oldest public park.

 Let your teen step into the world of glitzy designer fashions on Boston's famed Newbury Street in Back Bay.